Undergraduate Academic Policies

 For current information, please contact the Admissions Office and ask for someone in Transfer Admissions.

 Enroll at other New Hampshire Colleges and Universities.
 Plymouth State University is a participating member of the New Hampshire College and University Council (NHCUC), a consortium of higher education resources.
 An undergraduate student exchange program allows Plymouth State University students to enroll at other NHCUC institutions for one or more courses during an academic semester.
-The following schools are involved in the NHCUC exchange with PSU: Colby-Sawyer College, Franklin Pierce University, Granite State College, Hellenic American University, Keene State College, New England College, New Hampshire Institute of Art, Rivier University, Saint Anselm College, Southern New Hampshire University, and the University of New Hampshire at Durham and Manchester.
+The following schools are involved in the NHCUC exchange with PSU: Franklin Pierce University, Hellenic American University, Keene State College, New England College (including the Institute of Art and Design), Rivier University, Saint Anselm College, Southern New Hampshire University, and the University of New Hampshire at Durham and Manchester.
 At the home and host institutions, applicants must be in good academic, financial, and disciplinary standing.
 The host institution reserves the right to deny participation.
 Students interested in the NHCUC exchange program should contact the PSU registrar’s office.

 Course Enrollment.
 PSU students in good academic, financial, and disciplinary standing may enroll at other NHCUC institutions for one or two courses during the academic semester.
 Such courses, in addition to on campus courses, must meet the minimum number of credits (12) for full-time status, and normally should not exceed the full course load defined by current policies of the University.
 If the total PSU and NHCUC credits exceed 18, the student will be charged an overload fee.
 Failure to pay the overload fee will prevent the credits from transferring to PSU.
 No financial charges are made by the host institution with the exception of laboratory fees for special instruction, parking permit fees, or recreation fees.
 Those fees are billed to students by the host institution.
 Summer school and January programs, as well as online courses for any term, are excluded from the exchange agreement.